 First thing in the morning is often a particularly difficult time when your mood is low.
-If you are finding it difficult to get out of bed in the morning then making yourself a clear, self-caring plan for the first half hour of the day can help you start the day as well as possible.
+If you are finding it difficult to get out of bed in the morning, then making yourself a clear, straightforward self-care plan for the first half hour of the day can help you start the day as well as possible.
 Try to set yourself the target of getting up out of bed within 10 minutes of waking up.

 Straight after getting out of bed I will ____ put on the light or open the curtain and take a few deep, relaxing breaths

-Then I will prepare myself for the day in a self-caring way by ____ having a shower and getting dressed and eating something nutritious for breakfast
+Then I will prepare myself for the day in a self-caring way by ____ having a shower, getting dressed and eating something nutritious for breakfast

 Consider five simple things you can do to make your room a more pleasant environment in the form of a set of intentions.